 The exploration of the factors, which constitutes energy consumption as the main determinant during the selection of energy-efficient heating and cooling systems in hotel sector was implemented through an ordered logistic model (dependent variable coded as 1 = Not at all important, 2 = Not very important; 3 = Fairly important and 4 = Very important).
 The obtained outcomes in Table 1 revealed that the energy efficiency is considered as more important for those who believe that the role of the installed capacity of the heating and cooling systems (coefficient = 3.163) and the annual operating cost of the enterprise (coefficient = 1.791) is the most important and are willing to use new technologies for reducing the operating costs (coefficient = 2.779).
 Furthermore, the importance of energy efficiency varies by the hotel rating (coefficient = -0.810).
 The odds of mentioning the energy consumption as more important are 23.6 times greater for those who perceive as crucial the role of the installed capacity of the selected heating and cooling systems under the prerequisite that all of the other variables in the model are retained constant.
-Similarly, the importance is higher for those who also consider important the annual operating costs (16.1 times).
+Similarly, the importance is higher for those who also consider important the annual operating cost of the enterprise (6.0 times) and for those who intended to use new technologies for reducing the operating costs (16.1 times).
 Finally, the importance of energy efficiency decreases by almost 45% as the hotel rating increases.